Montana-Media-Arts/391_ARVR-Fall2020/modules/week-7/_posts/2017-01-13-add-barcode-markers.md

 ---
-title: Add Custom Markers
+title: Add Barcode Markers
 module: 7
 jotted: true
 ---

-# Add Custom Markers
+# Add Barcode Markers

-What if we want to add custom Markers?
+What if we want to add a Barcode?

+Here is the <a href="../imgs/barcode.png" target="_new">barcode</a> for this example.

 ```html